Go Hard (La.La.La)

-"Go Hard (La.La.La)" is a single by American hip hop recording artist Kreayshawn.
-Released on July 24, 2012, it was the third single from Kreayshawn's debut studio album, Somethin' 'Bout Kreay (2012).
+"Go Hard (La.La.La)" is a song by American rapper Kreayshawn from her debut studio album, Somethin' 'Bout Kreay (2012).
+Kreayshawn wrote the song with Jean-Baptiste, Ryan Buendia, Moritz Friedrich, Jonas Jeberg, Michael McHenry, and Alexander "Boys Noize" Ridha.
+It was produced by Boys Noize, Free School, Moritz Friedrich, and Jeberg.
+Columbia Records released it as the album's third single on July 24, 2012.
+"Go Hard (La.La.La)" is an electropop song, on which Kreayshawn encourages self-assurance as she details rebellious activities.

+"Go Hard (La.La.La)" reached number 29 on the Rhythmic Airplay chart in the US.
+The song also peaked at number 58 on the Ultratip Bubbling Under chart in Belgium.
+Syndrome directed its music video, in which Kreayshawn dances alongside rapper Lil Debbie in a half-animated fantasyland.
+She performed the song on the television show Jimmy Kimmel Live! and included it on the set list of her 2012 concert tour, the Group Hug Tour.

 Critical reception

 "Go Hard (La.La.La)" has received mixed reviews.
 Spin magazine's Marc Hogan criticized Kreayshawn for abandoning her traditional hip hop style for the conventional electropop themes heard on the radio.
 Continuing in his negative review, Hogan went on to call the spoken-word intro and the pre-chorus of the song "ridiculous", and "not in the good way".
 In a review of Somethin' 'Bout Kreay, Siân Rowe of NME gave "Go Hard (La.La.La)" a positive review, comparing Kreayshawn's aesthetic in the song to that of Katy Perry's, stating "The Katy Perry thing works fine when upbeat (like on ‘Go Hard (La.
 La.
 La)'".
 Adam Bychawski of Drowned in Sound, dubbed certain tracks from Somethin' 'Bout Kreay, including "Go Hard (La.La.La)", a "preponderance of bland dance tracks".

+Tyler McDermott of Billboard praised the song's "melodic lyrics", further stating that the song "offer[s] up a genuine flare that remains rare in crossover records".
+Frank Mojica of Consequence negatively compared the song to "Gucci Gucci", in which he claimed that it "is the musical equivalent of a disappointing sequel, one that's too familiar, calculated, and ultimately missing the spark."